patschi/royalts-scripts/importVIEnvironmentIntoRTS/README.md

 ### Web Page Default Plugin

 On new Royal TS installations by default the *Internet Explorer engine* will be used for created Web Page connections.
 As the VMware vCenter Web Client nor the HTML5 Client are probably not working fine with Internet Explorer, I strongly recommend using *embedded Chromium engine* as the default Web Page plugin.
-Therefor please follow these steps:
+Therefore please follow these steps:

 1. Open the Royal TS application on your computer.
 2. Click on `File` in the top-left side, and then on `Plugins` in the left menu. ([Official plugins docs.](https://content.royalapplications.com/Help/RoyalTS/V4/index.html?introduction_plugins.htm))